 While it’s natural for parents to want a list of clear signs and indicators for a cut-and-dry diagnosis, Jeste and Dapretto caution against the generalization of autism symptoms and behaviors.

-“It’s hard for us to give a hard and fast rule, or a predictor for parents… we don’t have great ways to predict that, [which is] actually part of what we do in research, to get more precise in those kinds of discussions.”
+“It’s hard for us to give a hard and fast rule, or a predictor for parents… we don’t have great ways to predict that,

 One of the goals of UCLA’s research into ASD is to enable earlier diagnosis based on more precise criteria, as this provides more opportunities for early intervention.